Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 So, as I write this I am stressed and need to study more so I will keep today’s Buzz brief.

 First, for those who asked, I am sharing a DIY on making your own facial wipes.
-At first I used them as makeup remover wipes, but over the last week, Shelly has been using them on his face (and bald head) as well.
-One thing for sure, they are very refreshing leave you skin feeling nice, regardless of gender.
+At first, I used them as makeup remover wipes, but over the last week, Shelly has been using them on his face (and bald head) as well.
+One thing for sure, they are very refreshing to leave your skin feeling nice, regardless of gender.

 Beyond Prepping: DIY Facial Wipes